cunger/escape-velocity/content/blog/ada-for-the-curious.md

 where he remembers that during his time, all existing programming languages were unneccessarily complex.
 He wanted to design a language that is as simple as possible without losing power.

 In Ada, you see some of this legacy.
-Let's look at two examples.

-First, exceptions.
+One example are exceptions.

 In Ada, exceptions are like objects, not types.
 You define an exception like this:
 ```